Table of Contents

 Europe Power Adapter

-Here is an actual photo of a Europe Power Adapter
+Here is an actual photo of the most common type of European outlet

-Since most modern-day travelers depend on their phones, tablets, and laptops for a fun and safe trip, it’s critical to know that you’ll be able to charge your devices in each country that you visit.
+Since most modern-day travelers depend on their phones, tablets, and laptops for a fun and safe trip, it’s critical that you’re able to charge your devices in each country you visit.
 Since wall sockets in Europe are different from those in North America and often vary from country to country, even within Europe, a power adapter is one of the most essential things to pack for your European adventure.

 What kind of power adapter do I need for Europe?